 Yes, we can target some elements directly by their tag for CSS “resets” or for tags which have “self-sufficient” semantics.
 But now, we often target elements by classes.

-Even if targeting elements by an id is still possible in the style sheet
+Even if targeting elements by an id

 (doing so will not prevent a website from working, it is not an error in itself), it is now reserved for very special cases and/or highly discouraged for many reasons :

-• It is difficult to guarantee that an item will remain unique
+- It is difficult to guarantee that an item will remain unique

 throughout the life of the site.
 In other words, they are often too

-• Their definition makes them impossible to reuse : on principle they are unique.
+coupled to the HTML structure that can change a lot. - Their definition makes them impossible to reuse : on principle they are unique.

-• Their important weight make them difficile to surcharge, for example,
+- Their important weight make them difficile to surcharge, for example,

-a class added to the styled element by an id won’t be able to surcharge
+a class added to the styled element by anid

-the styles added by this id.
+.
 It caused a lot of time to use !important

-despite common sense or having selectors that expand or unnecessarily complicate (example : #element.classe).
+despite common sense or having selectors that expand or unnecessarily complicate (example :#element.classe

-To the opposite, if ids are less used to target elements in CSS or not used anymore, that does not mean that they have to be banned from HTML structures, on the contrary ! (for internal anchors, linking form elements to their label, etc.).
+s are less used to target elements in CSS or not used anymore, that does not mean that they have to be banned from HTML structures, on the contrary ! (for internal anchors, linking form elements to their label, etc.).

 From global to specific